 Nissan Altima Vs. Volkswagen PassatEnlarge Photo

 Family-sedan shoppers no longer have just a few choices; these days it's not just a Camry-versus-Accord world.
-Look to the latest Sonata, Optima, Fusion, Malibu, Legacy, and 6, and you'll see a full slate of serious contenders, all with slightly different personalities.
+Look to the latest Hyundai Sonata, Kia Optima, Ford Fusion, Chevrolet Malibu, Subaru Legacy, Chrysler 200, and Mazda 6, and you'll see a full slate of serious contenders, all with slightly different personalities.

 Two of the newest mid-size sedans, the Nissan Altima and Volkswagen Passat, promise excellent fuel economy to go with completely revamped style and features.
 How do they stack up?

 The answer is that it's a close race, and depending on how highly you value miles per gallon and spare design, it could go the other way.
 By our numeric ratings, the Altima ekes out a win--narrowly--thanks to its superior base drivetrain and more widespread luxury features, though the Passat's optional diesel, its immense back seat, and its excellent safety scores bring it within a few tenths of its Tennessee-built neighbor.

 The Altima's sleek looks mimic those of the more expensive Infiniti range, and the interior's never looked so refined, or been so quiet.
 The Passat?
 It's very spare and neatly organized, if a little plain to some.
 It promises a timeless appeal, and it leaves unnecessary detail off its fenders and its dash to that end.